nuuuwan/news_lk3_data/README.md

 *2024-02-27 11:40:00* · [`adaderanalk`](https://www.adaderana.lk/news/97562/uddika-premarathne-resigns-as-mp-) · `en`

-SLPP MP Uddika Premarathne has tendered his resignation as a Member of Parliament.
+Uddika Premarathne of Sri Lanka Podujana Peramuna (SLPP) has resigned as a Member of Parliament.

-Speaker Mahinda Yapa Abeywardena confirmed that the Anuradhapura District parliamentarian has handed over the letter of resignation.
+The Anuradhapura District parliamentarian has handed over the letter of resignation to the Deputy General Secretary of Parliament earlier today (Feb.27).

+Accordingly, the Election Commission will be informed of the MP seat in the House left vacant after Premarathne’s resignation, the Communication Department of Parliament said in a press release.

 ◼️